atancredi/CodeBits/README.md

 - Logic: a series of explaination on how to resolve the most common logic problems in (especially scientific) programming<br>
   - <b>Numbers:</b> operations on numbers

+- Security: tips and guides for bug bounty hunting and web app security (based on HolyBugx/HolyTips)<br>